onzfonz/comp227/src/content/5/en/part5a.md

 a mechanism we first encountered in [part 2](/part2/getting_data_from_server#effect-hooks), and used to fetch tasks from the server.

-We can have multiple effect hooks, so let's create a second one to handle the first loading of the page:
+We can have multiple effect hooks, so let's create an additional hook to handle the initial loading of the page:

 ```js
 const App = () => {